UNICEF and Tanoto Foundation Discuss Supporting Vulnerable Children and Adolescents During a Global Pandemic

 As the devastating impacts of COVID-19 unfold across the world, existing inequalities have been exacerbated.
 Children and adolescents are particularly vulnerable to these impacts, creating an urgent need for collaboration and innovation to ensure the most disadvantaged are not left behind.

-Belinda Tanoto, a Member of the Board of Trustees at the Tanoto Foundation, a UNICEF partner organisation in Indonesia, joined Henrietta Fore, Executive Director at UNICEF, the United Nations agency responsible for supporting children’s rights across the world, in a recent webcast titled “New Virus, Old Inequalities” to discuss the risks the global pandemic poses to young children.
+Belinda Tanoto, a Member of the Board of Trustees at the Tanoto Foundation, an independent family philanthropy organisation founded by Sukanto Tanoto and Tinah Bingei Tanoto in 1981 also a UNICEF partner organisation in Indonesia, joined Henrietta Fore, Executive Director at UNICEF, the United Nations agency responsible for supporting children’s rights across the world, in a recent webcast titled “New Virus, Old Inequalities” to discuss the risks the global pandemic poses to young children.
 Moderated by J.P.
 Morgan Private Bank’s Head of The Philanthropy Centre for Asia Jean Sung, the two respected leaders addressed the key challenges facing children and adolescents in the wake of the global pandemic, namely healthcare and education, and the need for nation-wide collaborations to overcome these challenges.

 COVID-19 Pandemic Disruptions Impact Access To Healthcare

 Ms Henrietta Fore said the COVID-19 pandemic has caused further delays in the immunisation of children, and impaired access to clean water and health services.
 These are not helped by the lack of awareness in parents and the community on the importance of these health and medical care essentials.